-- \P 1 · Releasing the requirement of finiteness we get the unbounded languages.
+- $\P$ 1 · Releasing the requirement of finiteness we get the unbounded languages.
 To go beyond finiteness, a generative procedure is required, so unbounded languages are also known as generative languages.
-As in practice the infinite is out of reach, whenever a generative process is involved we should be aware that it works save for time or tape limitations. - \P_2 .
+As in practice the infinite is out of reach, whenever a generative process is involved we should be aware that it works save for time or tape limitations. - $\P_2$ .
 The simplest case is when the set of words is infinite, but the number of ways of mixing them is finite.
-A finitary language \mathcal{L}{\aleph} is any language that has an unbounded set of words, and a finite set of operations, where an operation is a decidable way of mixing words, and a word is an atomic meaning. - $\P3$ · With just one mixable meaning, the number one represented by the symbol 'l', and one mixing operation, string concatenation, we can already express every natural number in bijective base one.
+A finitary language $\mathcal{L}{\aleph}$ is any language that has an unbounded set of words, and a bounded number of operations per sentence, where an operation is a decidable way of mixing words, and a word is an atomic meaning.
+Mathematically, an operation is a decidable function, and in linguistics it is a verb, typically. - $\P 3$ · With just one mixable meaning, the number one represented by the symbol I, and one mixing operation, string concatenation, we can already express any natural number in bijective base one.

-$$S \to I \mid SI$$
+$$S \to 'N'$$